benjamincrozat/legacy-blog/README.md

 Source code for [benjamincrozat.com](https://benjamincrozat.com)

+## Requirements

+**This project requires Laravel Nova, which is a paid package.
+For now, I don't know how to make it optional, but meanwhile, you can just remove it for the dependencies.**

+- PHP 8.2+
+- MySQL 8+

 ## Installation

 This project should run in Laravel Valet, Docker or whatever else you prefer to use.